 If you do not consume your post-workout meal within 45 mins-2 hours after working out, the following might happen:

-- Your metabolism will slow down.
+- Your metabolism may slow down.

-- Your muscles will not recover completely.
+- Your muscles may not recover completely.

 So, you see, it is best that you make it a habit of consuming a post-workout meal.
 Here’s one last important tip.